Dimension-Free Descriptions of Convex Sets: Conclusions and Future Work

 Our work suggests questions and directions for future research in several areas. \begin{enumerate}[align=left, font=\textbf] \item[(Computational algebra)] Is there an algorithm to compute the generation and presentation degrees of a given consistent sequence?

-\item[(Lie groups)] Can we extend our calculus for presentation degrees in Theorem~\ref{thm:calc_for_pres_degs_FIW} to Lie groups such as $G_n=\msf O_n$?
+\item[(Lie groups)] Can we extend our calculus for presentation degrees in Theorem~\ref{thm:calc_for_pres_degs_FIW} to Lie groups such as $\msf G_n=\msf O_n$?

-\item[(Constructing descriptions)] Given a sequence of convex sets instantiable in any relevant dimension, can we systematically construct freely-described, and possibly compatible, approximations for it?
-When are approximations derived from sums-of-squares hierarchies such as~\cite{equivariant_lifts} free and certify compatibility?
+\item[(Constructing descriptions)] Given a sequence of convex sets instantiable in any relevant dimension, can we systematically construct freely-described, and possibly compatible, approximations for the sequence?
+When are approximations derived from sums-of-squares hierarchies such as~\cite{equivariant_lifts} dimension-free and certify compatibility?

-\item[(Complexity)] Is there a systematic framework to study the smallest possible size of a free description for a given sequence of sets, extending the slack operator-based approach for fixed convex sets~\cite{gouveia2013lifts}?
+\item[(Complexity)] Is there a systematic framework to study the smallest possible size of a dimension-free description for a given sequence of sets, extending the slack operator-based approach for fixed convex sets~\cite{gouveia2013lifts}?

-\item[(Free separation)] Under what conditions can a point outside a compatible sequence of convex sets be separated by a freely-described sequence, generalizing the Effros-Winkler theorem~\cite{EFFROS1997117}?
+\item[(Dimension-free separation)] Under what conditions can a point outside a compatible sequence of convex sets be separated by a freely-described sequence, generalizing the Effros-Winkler theorem~\cite{EFFROS1997117}?

 \item[(Statistical inference)] How much data do we need to learn a given sequence of sets or functions, and in what dimensions should this data lie? \end{enumerate}